Overview

 buffer (buffer_parser.Buffer) – Buffer object

-Add buffer files to the cache by providing the complete filepaths
+Add buffer files to the cache by providing the complete filepaths If a file (determined by filename and directory) is already synchronized it will be skipped

 Parameters: